A semen analysis has shown that I have abnormal sperm morphology. What does this mean?

 - Sperm concentration

-Even with abnormal sperm morphology, motility problems or a low sperm count, it's important to remember that an abnormal semen analysis does not mean you are infertile.
-Many men with low semen analysis values are still able to father children.
-It just may take longer, a year or more.
-If you and your partner aren't able to conceive through sexual intercourse, assisted reproductive technology such as in vitro fertilization may be an option.
+An abnormal semen analysis doesn't mean that you are infertile.
+Many men with low semen analysis values can still father children — it just might take longer.
+If you and your partner aren't able to conceive through sexual intercourse, assisted reproductive technology such as in vitro fertilization might be an option.

 See more Expert Answers